kantega/kson/readme.md

-# KSON - minimal JSON parsing, writing and converting
+# KSON &mdash; minimal JSON parsing, writing and converting

-KSON is a safe and minimal library for parsing text into json, writing json, and converting json to and from your domain types.
+KSON is a safe and minimal library for parsing text into JSON, writing JSON, and converting JSON to and from your domain types.

-By safe we mean no sideeffects (exceptions, mutations).
-All objects are immutable and threadsafe.
-(Also the fields of all objects this library produces are immutable and threadsafe, we even encourage the use of object fields, they are all final) The API will not let you perform operations that will leave your objects in an undefined or undesired state.
+By safe we mean no side effects (exceptions, mutations).
+All objects are immutable and thread safe.
+(Also the fields of all objects this library produces are immutable and thread safe, we even encourage the use of object fields, they are all final) The API will not let you perform operations that will leave your objects in an undefined or undesired state.
 If you follow the types, it works!